 The IACP Research Advisory Committee is working toward the goal of establishing and sustaining effective research partnerships for any law enforcement agencies in the United States.

-The IACP’s principal policy research arm is the Research Center Directorate (RCD).
-Since 1994, the RCD has worked closely with every U.S. Department of Justice, Office of Justice Programs (OJP) in addition to the Office of Community Oriented Policing Services (COPS) and the Office on Violence Against Women (VAW) to partner on critical law enforcement program issues.
-The creation of the RAC was intended to provide the RCD with strong academic and law enforcement guidance and input as new research efforts were designed and undertaken by the RCD.
-The RCD Director, John Firman, serves as the Staff Liaison to the RAC to ensure continuity between the committee and the Research Center.
+IACP works closely with the U.S. Department of Justice, Office of Justice Programs (OJP), in addition to the Office of Community Oriented Policing Services (COPS) and the Office on Violence Against Women (VAW) to partner on critical law enforcement program issues.
+The creation of the RAC was intended to provide the IACP with strong academic and law enforcement guidance and input as new research efforts are designed and undertaken.

 Members represent a broad array of agencies and disciplines including: